project-sunbird/project-sunbird.github.io/pages/features-documentation/workspace.md

     <th style="width:65%;">Screen</th>
   </tr>
   <tr>
-    <td>In your Workspace you can: <br>a.
+    <td>From your Workspace you can: <br>a.
 Create Book, Course, Study material, Collection, Lesson plan <br>b.
 View list of content created <br>c.
 View content drafts which are not send for review <br>d.
 View list of content submitted for review <br>e.
 View published content <br>f.
 View all uploaded content <br>g.
 View list of content submitted for review.
 This option is available only for a content reviewer <br>h.
 View all the course batches you are enrolled in <br>i.
-View list of content that which have been shared to a specific audience.
+View list of content that have been shared to a specific audience.
 To read more on limited sharing feature, refer refer <a href="features-documentation/limitedpublishnshare" target="_blank">Limited Publishing and Sharing</a>
     </td>
     <td><img src="pages/features-documentation/images/workspace/workspace1.png"></td>
   </tr>